Deep Fine-Tuning

 You'll be redirected to the individual page of your model.

 If you check the model's versions table, you’ll notice that the model is still being trained.
-Many hours may be required to deep train models with large numbers of inputs and complex taxonomies.

 You can check the training progress by clicking the View Training Log button.
-You can also cancel a deep fine-tuning job at any time by clicking the Cancel training button.
+If you click the button, a small sidebar will appear with details of the training exercise.
+You can also download the training log data by clicking the download button.

 After the model has been trained, the status will change to Model Trained.